 - Option One: The M.A. thesis, written under the direction of a thesis director and approved by a faculty committee.
 Students register for thesis credit in the fourth semester (LAST 8990) and are required to participate in a thesis writing workshop under the direction of the Graduate Advisor.
 This is a graded course.
-A passing grade is assigned for the thesis by the Graduate Advisor if the student successfully defends his/her thesis by the end of the Spring semester.
-[NOTE: If a student plans to graduate in the Spring Semester of his/her second year of study, the thesis must be completed, defended, and submitted to the School of Liberal Arts in final form usually by the first week of April.]
+A passing grade is assigned for the thesis by the Graduate Advisor if the student successfully defends the thesis by the end of the Spring semester.
+[NOTE: If a student plans to graduate in the Spring Semester of his/her second year of study, the thesis must be completed, defended, and submitted to the School of Liberal Arts in final form usually by the third week of April.]
 If the student has not completed and defended the thesis by the end of the Spring semester of the second year of studies, a grade of “I" (Incomplete) will be reported until such time as the student completes the thesis AND applies to graduate.
 If the student fails to complete the thesis within one year of the end of the second year of study, the “I’‘ grade will convert to a failing grade.

 - Option Two: A three-hour course in theory or methodology in the primary concentration.
 This need not be a Latin American content course.
 For example, in Sociology, the relevant courses are “Intermediate Social Statistics" and “Intermediate Sociological Methods’‘; in Anthropology, “Field Methods in Social and Cultural Anthropology"; and in Political Science, “The Conduct of Research’‘ and “Statistics for Political Scientists.’‘ Where a department does not have an appropriate offering, the Stone Center Graduate Advisor will help the student arrange an independent study project in the methodology of the primary concentration.
 This course must be taken by the end of the third semester.